maxim-danilov/maxim-danilov.github.io/_posts/2018-07-16-make-linux-terminal-great-again.markdown

 Restart your terminal.

 ## Install Solarized color
-Next we will install the color palette for the terminal.
+Next, we will install the color palette for the terminal.

 {% highlight bash %}
 git clone git://github.com/sigurdga/gnome-terminal-colors-solarized.git ~/.solarized